walterfreeman/ast101/paper1.md

 ---

-### How will this be submitted?

-You will send a first draft to a reviewer in our class.
-The first draft won't be graded by them, but they will give you some suggestions and feedback for improvement.
-Then you will have a few more days to incorporate their advice and submit your final draft.

 ### How will this be graded?

 We will grade you out of ten points.
 The grading will be done mostly by the TA's, and perhaps partly by me (Dr. Freeman).